Magna Carta Holy Grail: Recording and production

 The instrumental for "FuckWithMeYouKnowIGotIt" was started by producer Vinylz, who was inspired by a Pimp C speech he found on YouTube.
 He sampled Pimp C's voice for the intro and then created the instrumental in a short amount of time.
 After fellow producer Boi-1da added to the production, the song was sent to Rick Ross who intended to use it for his upcoming album.
 Jay-Z was meant to add a guest verse to it, but when he heard the instrumental, he wanted the track for his album.
 Timbaland added additional changes to it before they mastered the final version.

 In 2012, Jay-Z contacted GOOD Music producer Hit-Boy about working together on Magna Carta Holy Grail.
 Hit-Boy created the instrumental for "Somewhereinamerica", a song that was initially supposed to appear on the debut album of Grand Hustle artist Travis Scott.
 While in the studio with Jay-Z, Scott played the instrumental for him and Jay-Z instantly liked it.
 The instrumental for the song "Crown" was made by 16-year-old Canadian producer WondaGurl.
 She had collaborated with Travis Scott on his Owl Pharaoh mixtape and went on to produce another track for his upcoming album.
 Scott liked the instrumental and started to build upon it with Mike Dean.
 The two then gave it to Jay-Z who recorded "Crown" over it.

 Overall, Jay-Z worked extensively on the album's production with producers such as Swizz Beatz, Timbaland and Pharrell Williams who were also featured in the Samsung commercials promoting Magna Carta Holy Grail.
 He had also worked on the album's production with Jahlil Beats, Boi-1da, Mike Dean, Kanye West and Mike Will Made It, among others.
 He had also been seen in the studio with various recording artists such as Drake, The-Dream, Raekwon, Nas, and Timberlake working on the album.
+Mike Dean told Sowmya Krishnamurthy at MTV Hive that a preliminary leaked tracklist was only partially correct.
 The final track listing revealed guest appearances by Timberlake, Frank Ocean, Nas, Pharrell, Swizz Beatz, Rick Ross and Beyoncé among others.